Gary Wright – Dream Weaver

-Lynn thought the hat looked familiar but after that reply was sure she recognized it as one of the creations she’d donated all those years ago.
-Since Lynn would’ve considered explaining herself a form of bragging she settled for telling the woman she’d seen it around before.
+Lynn thought the hat looked familiar but after that reply was sure she recognized it as one of her own creations she’d donated all those years ago.
+Since Lynn would’ve considered explaining herself a form of bragging, she settled for telling the woman she’d seen it around before.
 “Crazy small world.”
 The woman said and the two shared another smile.

 Lynn resumed crocheting in a good mood – a few stops later she had a quarter of a hat done – once again she was so dialed in that she failed to notice the lady’s request for attention.
 “I swear I won’t tell a soul if you tell me how to do that.”

 Lynn laughed, “It’s not a secret, all you need are some hooks and-”

 Unaware of what the lady referred to, Lynn looked to where bony finger pointed – on the right was a busted open window into another world where Lynn, in full doctor regalia, cured person after person of pain as they stepped up from a line stretching to infinity.

 “I have no idea what’s happening.”
 Lynn managed to say.
 As they watched, the scene flickered, then was gone.
 “It stopped when your hands did – just keep doing that.
 Whatever it was.”

 Lynn listened and the dream reappeared, her fantasy fascinated them both while the bus rode on.